 needed to read Theresa's sweet encouragement today.
 Maybe you do, too.
 It's this week's featured post for the Grace and Truth Link-Up and it's called, What Voices Are You Listening To?As I was reading her words, I was thinking about how I had been listening to the wrong voice throughout the day.
 It reminded me that I missed my Bible reading time this morning.
 I think that was a big part of why today has been so...off.
 What voices are you listening to?
 I'll encourage you to go and read Theresa's post and be blessed by her words as I was.

-Thank you for sharing your post with us last week at Grace and Truth, Nicole.
+Thank you for sharing your post with us last week at Grace and Truth, Theresa.

 I’m writing to let you know that we’ve missed YOU in our fellowship!